Demonization is a prelude to war against Iran

 If you lookup the textbook definition of a 'dictator', you would find: absolute ruler, especially one who is harsh and oppressive.

 Let's be honest with ourselves.
-He is an unattractive individual and we psychologically associate unattractive individuals to being 'bad' individuals.
+He was an unattractive individual and we psychologically associate unattractive individuals to being 'bad' individuals.
 Most people are brainwashed that way since they were children.
 Or are other reasons, like real political motive reasons that is not emotional and has nothing to do with the AIPAC (American Israeli Public Affairs Committee)?

 Well, according to Cato Institute, here's the reason: